Diana Walsh Pasulka, Professor and Chair of the Department of Philosophy and Religion

 Phone: (910) 962-7750

 - Catholic Studies

-- Religion and New Media, Digital Culture
+- Religion and Technology, New Media, and Digital Culture

 - "Heaven Can Wait: Purgatory in Catholic Devotional and Popular Culture"; Oxford University Press, 2014.
 An examination of the doctrine of purgatory, from a "place on earth" to a doctrine of the Catholic Church.